hzheng/1pass4all/README.rst

 Chrome may crash when a user drags a link to its bookmark toolbar.
 If that happens, please create a bookmark manually, and copy the content of bookmark.url under ``build`` directory to the bookmark's URL.

+``1Pass4All`` has been tested(but not fully) in latest browsers including Firefox, Chrome, IE, Safari and Opera.
+Please let me know if you find a bug.

 Reference
 ---------